Anyrainel/cpp-algo-snippets/README.md

 The initiative behind is more personal.
 I prefer some tricks to boost the workflow while coding for problems, as long as the things introduced are not too difficult to remember.
 I prefer shorter names and slimmer (but consistent) codes.
 Also, I would like to adopt some macros that could make a decent (positive) difference comparing to pure C++.
 I'm a collector of awesome stuffs!

-The style I used in the snippets are somehow "mixed".
+The style I used in the snippets are somewhat "mixed".
 The reason of having such patterns is that they should be:

 - short, not demanding time to scroll
 - fit for half screen's width (for desktops)